SimonElNahasChristensen/SimonElNahasChristensen.github.io/index.md

 ## Chineese Checkers AI

 Implemented in Java interfaced to via terminal.
-Uses Alpha-beta pruned Mini-max algorithm optimised via heuristics function based on distance to the center line, which was showed to win more than when using euclidean or manhatten distance.
+Uses Alpha-beta pruned Mini-max algorithm optimised via heuristics function based on distance to the center line.
+The AI was able to reach a super human level, where it would win in 100/100 games.

 ### Tech stack
 Java, System I/O (In other words `terminal`).